vipulnaik/diet-exercise-health/profile-information/health-profile.md

 other one-off readings in response to health events or other incidents) in [blood_pressure_readings.sql](../sql/blood_pressure_readings.sql).
-As of 2025-05-02, my latest morning heart rate readings from the BP machine (before exercise or eating) as measured as part of blood pressure measurement were on 2025-05-02 with readings of 57 bpm and 61 bpm respectively.
-The ambient temperature at the time I took the readings was 63 degrees Fahrenheit.
+As of 2025-06-25, my latest morning heart rate readings from the BP machine (before exercise or eating) as measured as part of blood pressure measurement were on 2025-06-25 with readings of 54 bpm and 54 bpm respectively.
+The ambient temperature at the time I took the readings was 65 degrees Fahrenheit.

 I also record my heart rate and SpO2 as part of my monthly pulse oximeter readings (as well as other one-off readings in response to health events or other incidents) in [pulse_oximeter_readings.sql](../sql/pulse_oximeter_readings.sql).
-As of 2025-05-02, my latest morning heart rate reading from the pulse oximeter (before exercise or eating) as measured by the pulse oximeter was on 2024-10-13 with a range of 49-55 bpm.
+As of 2025-06-25, my latest morning heart rate reading from the pulse oximeter (before exercise or eating) as measured by the pulse oximeter was on 2025-06-11 with a range of 52-57 bpm.
+However, at the time I had a [respiratory infection (likely the common cold)](../events/2025/2025-06-respiratory-infection-likely-common-cold.md) which could in principle distort the readings (although in this case I don't think the reading was distorted meaningfully).
+My previous morning reading was on 2024-10-13 with a range of 49-55 bpm.
 During winter months, the pulse oximeter tends to have trouble reading out in the morning, likely due to cold hands.
 My most recent afternoon heart rate reading measured by the pulse oximeter was on 2024-12-14 with a range of 60-71 bpm; this reading was taken about 2.5 hours after finishing a meal and is typical of such readings.

 For extensive older experiment results, see [2023-08-18-pulse-oximeter-experimentation.md](../events/2023/2023-08-18-pulse-oximeter-experimentation.md).